-If you experience sudden hearing loss, get emergency help.
+If you experience sudden hearing loss, get help immediately.

-Get your annual hearing test at the audiologist.
+But also make sure to schedule an annual hearing test.
 Let them know that you get migraines.
-These doctors will be able to measure how your hearing is changing over time and how the migraine-related hearing loss may be progressing.
-They can inform you of your treatment options.
+Hearing specialists will be able to measure how your hearing is changing over time and how the migraine-related hearing loss may be progressing and whether you need hearing aids.